Alicethirimaythu/Distributed_Coursework/README.md

 - Any previous servers that had spun up will not be connected with the servers that have spun up after.
 - The clients cannot book the seats concurrently (at the same time)
+- If the seat is booked, it cannot be unbooked or cancelled the booking.

 ### **Extra Features**